 Nuclear Medicine Technology program

-Nuclear Medicine Technologists work on the cutting edge of the radiology field to more precisely diagnose and treat patients with diseases from cancer to Parkinson’s.
-These healthcare professionals work with a growing number of radiopharmaceuticals and high-tech imaging instruments to help pinpoint health problems.
+Nuclear Medicine Technologists work on the cutting edge of the radiology field to more precisely diagnose and treat patients with a wide variety of diseases.
+These healthcare professionals work with a growing number of radiopharmaceuticals and high-tech imaging instruments and cameras to pinpoint health problems and evaluate the aggressiveness of the disease.
+This is a highly-rewarding healthcare career where you see your patients throughout their entire health journey.

 If you would like an active career where no two days are the same and your objective is caring for and treating patients, this may be the right career for you.
-UW-La Crosse’s accredited program offers three years of solid academic and laboratory preparation at UWL and one year of internship experience at a partnering clinical site.
+UW-La Crosse’s accredited program offers three years of solid academic and laboratory preparation at UWL and one year of internship experience.

 Nuclear medicine technologist jobs

-Employment of nuclear medicine technologists has seen dramatic growth over the past 30 years as new radiopharmaceuticals and imaging technologies are continually developed.
-Employment of NMTs is expected to grow 5 % from 2019 to 2029, faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.
+NMT is the highest paying and most in demand healthcare career with only 4 years of schooling!
+Employment of nuclear medicine technologists has seen dramatic growth over the past 10 years as new radiopharmaceuticals, imaging technologies, and cancer treatments are continually developed.
+Employment of NMTs is expected to grow 8% from 2020 to 2030, faster than the average for all occupations.
+Most technologists work day shifts during the weekdays creating a good work-life balance.

 Positions